aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/create-geometry-buffer/_index.md

 ## How to Buffer Geometry with Aspose.GIS
 Load your source geometry, call `GetBuffer` with the desired distance, and you instantly receive a polygon representing the buffer zone.
 This two‑step pattern works for points, lines, and polygons, and the API automatically handles coordinate system nuances, so you don’t need to write custom math.

-### Why Use Aspose.GIS for Spatial Analysis Buffers?
+### Why use Aspose.GIS for spatial analysis buffers?
 - **Cross‑platform support:** Works on Windows, Linux, and macOS.
 - **Zero external dependencies:** No need for native GIS libraries.
 - **Rich API:** Includes buffering, spatial predicates, and coordinate system transformations.